 Community Plate Offerings

 Once a month we donate our entire collection plate to a non-profit organization in the community.
 A representative from the organization speaks about their good works at a Sunday Service.
-The collection is then taken at the following service.
-See the Starr King View Newsletters page for more information.
+The collection is then taken during the service.
+Donations can also be made online by clicking the Donate button on the home page.